Sinaf19/rust/README.md

 # Rust ML

 Project to build a neural network from scratch.
-The goal is to use the MSINT dataset and be able to predict with an accuracy > 95%.
+The goal is to use the MNIST dataset and be able to predict with an accuracy > 95%.

 Let's get coding !